 - American Express and

-In the past, credit card payments for naturalization forms filed at Lockbox facilities were already being accepted.
+Earlier, credit card payments for naturalization forms filed at Lockbox facilities were already being accepted.
 This extension of credit card usage to all filing fees makes payment quicker and ensures there is a paper-trail to verify payment on both ends.

 USCIS had previously opened up the ability to apply for US citizenship as well as replace green cards online.